lake-wg/authz/draft-selander-ace-ake-authz.md

 OSCORE protection leverages the OSCORE Security Context derived from the EDHOC exchange, as specified in Appendix A of {{I-D.ietf-lake-edhoc}}.
 To that end, {{I-D.ietf-core-oscore-edhoc}} specifies that the Sender ID of the client (device) must be set to the connection identifier selected by the domain authenticator, C_R.
 OSCORE includes the Sender ID as the kid in the OSCORE option.
-In addition, following {{RFC9031}} the ID Context MUST be set to the pledge identifier, ID_U.
 The network identifier in the CoJP Join Request object is set to the network identifier obtained from the network discovery phase.
 In case of IEEE 802.15.4 networks, this is the PAN ID.